isovector/draconian-results/pho.md

 ### Personal gatherings

-There are no restrictions on indoor or outdoor personal gatherings.
+There are no capacity restrictions on indoor or outdoor personal gatherings.

 ### Organized gatherings